 - Qualitative data are usually reported in words.
 Sources of qualitative data include stories, case studies, testimonials, and focus groups.

-Before embarking on a major data collection undertaking at the community level, it is helpful to take stock of information that may already been collected.
-For example, States often collect community-specific data to inform the State epidemiological profile.
+Before embarking on a major data collection undertaking at the community level, it is helpful to take stock of information that may have already been collected.
+For example, states often collect community-specific data to inform their state epidemiological profiles.
 Also, many communities routinely collect data on underage drinking through the Youth Risk Behavior Survey.
 Typically, however, communities need to supplement existing data by collecting additional information.

 Once communities have completed data collection and review, they need to develop a process for setting prevention priorities.
 Criteria for analyzing and prioritizing assessment data include:

 - Magnitude, which describes the number of people affected by a problem.

 - Changeability, which describes how easily a problem can be changed.